Hermann-SW/micropython-lib/README.md

 fork-mission-statement
 ======================
 This fork is only intended to add new commands to [upysh/upysh.py](upysh/upysh.py), like tail() and wc() already.
-For "wc()" upysh.py now imports "isword" module, which needs to be uploaded.
 Since "upysh" module is already present on ESP32, this module needs to be renamed on upload:
 ~~~~
-$ ~/webrepl/webrepl_cli.py upysh.py 192.168.4.1:upysh_.py
+$ ~/webrepl/webrepl_cli.py -p abcd upysh.py 192.168.4.1:upysh_.py
-Password:
 op:put, host:192.168.4.1, port:8266, passwd:abcd.
 upysh.py -> upysh_.py
 Remote WebREPL version: (1, 9, 4)
-Sent 2442 of 2442 bytes
-$ ~/webrepl/webrepl_cli.py isword.py 192.168.4.1:
-Password:
-op:put, host:192.168.4.1, port:8266, passwd:abcd.
-isword.py -> /isword.py
-Remote WebREPL version: (1, 9, 4)
-Sent 10781 of 10781 bytes
+Sent 8715 of 8715 bytes
 $
-$ webrepl_client.py 192.168.4.1
+$ webrepl_client.py -p abcd 192.168.4.1
 Password:
 WebREPL connected
 >>>
 >>>